krmarshall/TotalWarhammerDataParser/README.md

 Requires RPFM (or at least the cli) to be available under ./rpfm

-Uses NConvert and a webp plugin from XnConvert to convert images and strip metadeta.
+Uses NConvert and a webp plugin from XnConvert to convert images and strip metadata.

 A saner person would probably have used like mongoose or an ORM instead of stapling everything together...